zer0-os/zNS/docs/contracts/treasury/ZNSTreasury.md

 The mapping that stores `Stake` struct mapped by domainHash.
 It stores the staking data for each domain in zNS.
 Note that there is no owner address to which the stake is tied to.
 Instead, the owner data from `ZNSRegistry` is used to identify a user who owns the stake.
-So the staking data is tied to the owner of the Name.
+So the staking data is tied to the owner of the Name/Hash.
 This should be taken into account, since any transfer of the Token to another address, and the system, allowing them to Reclaim the Name, will also allow them to withdraw the stake.
 > Stake is owned by the owner of the Name in `ZNSRegistry` which the owner of the Token can reclaim!